 dictionary UDPSocketOptions {

-[EnforceRange] required unsigned short remotePort;
+[EnforceRange] unsigned short remotePort;

 [EnforceRange] unsigned long sendBufferSize;